 Working 5 days/week, like most outpatient positions, can suck.
 Most days of the week you are working.
 If you don’t plan your time out, it can feel like your life is slipping away.
 The feeling of being crushed by the 9- 5 is real!

 As I explained above, overtime is harder to come by while working outpatient.
 This is true especially if your clinic sticks to the same set of hours.
 Not getting the holiday pay or weekend and night differentials can also suck.
 There is still some opportunity, just no incentive pay for the OT.

 Why I Choose Outpatient Nursing

 I am so happy with my decision to go into outpatient and I already feel it was the healthier decision for me right now.
 While I do make less than others in my nursing program who went into residencies, I feel excited to go to work instead of being stressed.
 I genuinely couldn’t imagine feeling excitement and no stress going to work in inpatient at this time in my life.
-It was the right decision for me since I already have a lot of anxiety and was feeling a little burnt out after nursing school.
+It was the right decision for me since I already had a lot of anxiety and was feeling a little burnt out after nursing school.
 I will be starting my RN to BSN bridge program in just a couple of weeks.
-I know I will also be thankful for my choice then when I have school added to my plate.
+I know I will also be thankful for my choice when I have school added to my plate.

 Thank you so much for reading!
 If you would like to be alerted of future posts, you can follow my Instagram here, or like my Facebook page here.
-Good luck in your decision and you can always DM me if you have any more questions about working in outpatient!
+Good luck with your decision and you can always DM me if you have any more questions about working in outpatient!